hipe/tmx/lib/skylab/git-viz/doc/issues/012-the-bundle-building-algorithm.md

         • for each #line-item of the output
           • create a #filechange with which:
-            • populate its 4 fields
+            • populate all of its fields
             • add it to #the-filechange-dictionary, keyed to its
               #current-path